 Comprehensive Medicine – From first puppy and kitten visits, vaccines and preventative wellness care, to organ specific internal medicine, our doctors have over 60 years of combined veterinary experience.

-Soft Tissue and Orthopedic Surgery – Our doctors perform a wide variety of sterile surgical procedures, including elective procedures (spay, neuter, declaw, growth removals), organ specific procedures (cystotomy, splenectomy, intestinal surgery), and orthopedic procedures (cruciate ligament stabilization, luxating patella stabilization, fracture repair, leg splinting).
+Soft Tissue and Orthopedic Surgery – Our doctors perform a wide variety of sterile surgical procedures, including elective procedures (spay, neuter, growth removals), organ specific procedures (cystotomy, splenectomy, intestinal surgery), and some orthopedic procedures (cruciate ligament stabilization, leg splinting).
 Your pet is given discomfort medication and monitored under anesthesia very closely by a doctor and certified veterinary technician, as well as with specialized monitoring equipment to measure blood pressure, heart rate, oxygen saturation, and respiratory rate throughout the procedure.
 During recovery, your pet is monitored closely, to ensure your pet is recovering safely and appropriately.

 Digital Radiography – We now have the capability of capturing high quality whole body and dental digital x-rays to obtain the best possible picture of what is happening inside your pet’s body.